pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="SplitContent"></a>SplitContent
 This processor splits incoming FlowFiles by a specified byte sequence.

+### <a name="SplitJson"></a>SplitJson
+This processor splits a JSON File into multiple, separate FlowFiles for an array element specified by a JsonPath expression.
+Each generated FlowFile is comprised of an element of the specified array and transferred to relationship 'split,' with the original file transferred to the 'original' relationship.
+If the specified JsonPath is not found or does not evaluate to an array element, the original file is routed to 'failure' and no files are generated.

+Note: The underlying JsonPath library loads the entirety of the streamed content into and performs result evaluations in memory.
+Accordingly, it is important to consider the anticipated profile of content being evaluated by this processor and the hardware supporting it especially when working against large JSON documents.

 ### <a name="SplitText"></a>SplitText
 This processor splits a text file into multiple smaller text files on line boundaries, each having up to a configured number of lines.

 ### <a name="SplitXML"></a>SplitXML
 This processor splits an XML file into multiple separate FlowFiles, each comprising a child or descendant of the original root element.

+### <a name="StoreInKiteDataset"></a>StoreInKiteDataset
+No description is given for this processor.

 ### <a name="TransformXML"></a>TransformXML
 This processor transforms the contents of FlowFiles based on a user-specified XSLT stylesheet file.
 XSL versions 1.0 and 2.0 are supported.